Righteous Kill: Cast

+Production

+In May 2007, it was reported that Robert De Niro and Al Pacino would star in Righteous Kill, a thriller written by Russell Gewirtz and directed by Jon Avnet from Emmett/Furla Oasis and Millennium Media that would follow two cops investigating a serial killer.
+According to executive producer Randall Emmett, the film came about from De Niro and Pacino's desire to work together, with the idea for the film to be built around them.
+The film garnered significant interest for the pairing of De Niro and Pacino after the two had shared only one scene in Heat and had shared no scenes in The Godfather Part II.
+In September 2007, Brian Dennehy, John Leguizamo, Dan Futterman, Trilby Glover and Rob Dyrdek joined the cast.

 Reception

 Box office

-Righteous Kill grossed $40.1 million in the United States and Canada, and $38.4 million in other territories, for a worldwide total of $78.5 million.
+Righteous Kill grossed $40.1 million in the United States and Canada, and $39.4 million in other territories, for a worldwide total of $79.4 million.

-In its opening weekend, Righteous Kill opened at #3, grossing $16.3 million, behind fellow new releases Burn After Reading and The Family That Preys.
-Overture Films paid $12 million to acquire the rights to the film, and stated that they would be happy if this film could gross $25 million in the United States theatrically.
+In its opening weekend, Righteous Kill opened at #3, grossing $16.3 million, behind new releases Burn After Reading and The Family That Preys.
+Overture Films paid $12 million to acquire the rights to the film, and stated that they would be happy if it could theatrically gross $25 million in the United States.
 By comparison, Heat, which starred Pacino and De Niro in 1995, grossed over $180 million worldwide.